 | Specialty logbook | 6 x 9 or 8.5 x 11 | 100 to 150 | $9.99 to $14.99 |

-Standalone journals are fine but series are where revenue compounds.
+Standalone journals work but series compound.
 Two series formats dominate KDP in 2026.

 Format 1: 4-book seasonal set

-Spring, summer, fall, winter journals with identical interior layouts but different seasonal covers.
+Spring, Summer, Fall, Winter journals with identical interior layouts but different seasonal covers.
 Buyers stack all four because the cover variation makes them feel like distinct products.
-Pricing same across all four.
+Pricing stays consistent across all four volumes.
+Launch all four at once.

 - Fitness: "Beginner 12-Week Plan", "Strength Building 12-Week Plan", "Endurance 12-Week Plan"